-1. If an arbitral tribunal consisting of one arbitrator must be appointed, the parties, if no joint appointment has become evident by the short answer at the latest, shall notify the administrator of the name, the address, the place of residence, the telephone number and the e-mail address of the arbitrator jointly appointed by them within fourteen days after a request from the administrator to that end.
-If such a notice is not received within this period, the arbitrator shall be appointed in accordance with the provisions of Article 14.

-2. If an arbitral tribunal consisting of three arbitrators must be appointed, the claimant and the respondent shall each appoint an arbitrator.
+- 1. If an arbitral tribunal consisting of one arbitrator must be appointed, the parties, if no joint appointment has become evident by the short answer at the latest, shall notify the administrator of the name, the address, the place of residence, the telephone number and the e-mail address of the arbitrator jointly appointed by them within fourteen days after a request from the administrator to that end.
+If such a notice is not received within this period, the arbitrator shall be appointed in accordance with the provisions of Article 14. - 2.
+If an arbitral tribunal consisting of three arbitrators must be appointed, the claimant and the respondent shall each appoint an arbitrator.
 Any party that has not yet appointed an arbitrator shall appoint an arbitrator, stating the name, the address, the place of residence, the telephone number and the e-mail address of the arbitrator appointed, within fourteen days after a request from the administrator to that end.
 If no notice of such an appointment is received within this period, the arbitrator shall be appointed in accordance with the provisions of Article 14, it being understood that the list shall only be sent to the party that did not appoint an arbitrator on time.

-3. If an arbitral tribunal consisting of three arbitrators must be appointed, the two arbitrators appointed in accordance with Article 13(2) shall jointly, if applicable with due observance of the wish referred to in paragraph 4, appoint a chair of the arbitral tribunal, stating the name, the address, the place of residence, the telephone number and the e-mail address of the chair, within fourteen days after a request from the administrator to that end.
-If no notice of such an appointment is received within this period, the chair shall be appointed in accordance with the provisions of Article 14.
+- 3. If an arbitral tribunal consisting of three arbitrators must be appointed, the two arbitrators appointed in accordance with Article 13(2) shall jointly, if applicable with due observance of the wish referred to in paragraph 4, appoint a chair of the arbitral tribunal, stating the name, the address, the place of residence, the telephone number and the e-mail address of the chair, within fourteen days after a request from the administrator to that end.
+If no notice of such an appointment is received within this period, the chair shall be appointed in accordance with the provisions of Article 14. - In case either a party acting under Article 13(2) or 4. co-arbitrators acting under Article 13(3) desire(s) a waiver from the requirement of the first sentence of Article 11(6), they shall submit such request to the administrator no later than by the deadline for the appointment notification set out in Article 13 above.
+Such request shall state the reasons for proposed deviation from the Arbitrator Pool and the name, the address, the place of residence, the telephone number and the e-mail address of the arbitrator that the party seeks to appoint from outside of the Arbitrator Pool.
+After hearing all parties, the administrator shall confer with the CAfA Board and then decide whether to authorize a deviation from the Arbitrator Pool.
+If such authorization is granted, the appointment of the arbitrator proposed will be confirmed.
+If such authorization is denied, the party required to make an appointment shall notify the administrator of the appointment of an arbitrator listed in the Arbitrator Pool within fourteen days from the notification of the denial to deviate from the Arbitrator Pool.
+If such a notice is not received within this period, the arbitrator shall be appointed in accordance with the provisions of Article 14. - 5.
+The appointment of the arbitrator or the arbitrators in accordance with the procedures provided for in this Article 13 or in Article 14 shall take place within three months after the arbitration has been commenced.

-4. If an arbitral tribunal consisting of three arbitrators must be appointed in arbitration proceedings between parties that do not have the same nationality, each of the parties may require that the chair shall not have the same nationality as any of the parties by giving notice to the administrator in the request for arbitration or the short answer, respectively.
-The administrator shall state this wish in the request referred to in paragraph 3.

-5. The appointment of the arbitrator or the arbitrators in accordance with the procedures provided for in this Article 13 or in Article 14 shall take place within three months after the arbitration has been commenced.